2arnav4/Alcovia/README.md

 After Express confirms a successful focus session, it sends one event to n8n. n8n calls the mock notification sink, and the Alerts page displays the saved notification.
 The assignment allows this mock HTTP sink instead of a real WhatsApp provider.

 `n8n-reward-prototype.json` is a separate optional workflow.
-It shows the first, quick version of the reward rule inside n8n: add one streak step and 50 coins once for each `sessionId`.
+It shows the first, quick version of the reward rule inside n8n: add 50 coins once for each `sessionId` and advance the streak only once on the same UTC day.
 The app does not use this workflow in production.
 The final rule lives in Express because the backend can validate session timing and save rewards together with the synced state.

 ## Sync Rules